youwen5/viminal/README.md

 This is the Neovim configuration for all my NixOS and Nix enabled systems (such as with nix-darwin on macOS).
-It aims to be minimal and utilitarian; it forgoes many blingful features like status lines, sidebars, or fancy UI enhancements in favor of native (neo)Vim, while still having everything useful you'd expect, like LSPs, file explorer (`yazi`), completions, advanced language tools, and QoL enhancements.
+It aims to be minimal and utilitarian; it forgoes many blingful features like sidebars or fancy UI enhancements in favor of native (neo)Vim, while still having everything useful you'd expect, like LSPs, file explorer (`oil.nvim`), completions, advanced language tools, and QoL enhancements.

-It uses the [Nixvim](https://nix-community.github.io/nixvim/) project under the hood to declaratively configure Neovim and its plugins, and installs some LSPs and other tools needed by it (like `yazi`, `fd`, etc).
+It uses the [Nixvim](https://nix-community.github.io/nixvim/) project under the hood to declaratively configure Neovim and its plugins, and installs tools needed by it (like `ripgrep`, `fd`, etc).
+However, LSPs are not installed or handled by the plugin.
+The user is expected to provide their own LSPs in the `$PATH`, but since they are using Nix, this is trivial.

-It simply outputs a package which provides the binary `nvim`.
-It can be called just like the regular `nvim` binary, except it bundles all of my custom configuration and their dependencies with the power of Nix.
+The flake simply provides a package that contains the binaries `nvim`, `vim`, and `vi`.
+It can be called just like the regular `nvim` binary (`vim` and `vi` are just symlinks to `nvim`), except it bundles all of my custom configuration and their dependencies with the power of Nix.
+Plugins are managed by Nix.
 An entirely self-contained, reproducible, purely functional text editor.
 Amazing.

 Feel free to fork or copy the config to use yourself.
 It's free in the [public domain](./LICENSE).